railwayapp/docs/src/docs/guides/create.md

 You can also convert an existing project into a ready-made Template for other users.

-- From your project page, click `Settings` in the left-hand corner of the canvas
+- From your project page, click `Settings` in the right-hand corner of the canvas
 - Scroll down until you see **Generate Template from Project**
 - Click `Create Template`